Unity-Technologies/com.unity.multiplayer.rfcs/text/0000-std-rpc-api.md

 # Drawbacks
 [drawbacks]: #drawbacks

 Implementation of this feature will be relying on IL Post-Processing which will increase compile and build time in Unity Editor.
-However, we will be reducing this overhead significantly once we had [Roslyn Source Generators](https://devblogs.microsoft.com/dotnet/introducing-c-source-generators/) support in Unity Editor.
+However, we will explore replacing the IL components if and when [Roslyn Source Generators](https://devblogs.microsoft.com/dotnet/introducing-c-source-generators/) support arrives in Unity Editor.

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives